Why Happy Hour Still Works (and Why Most Venues Get It Wrong)

 3. Giant Game Night

-Giant games are particularly effective for venues that rely on visual appeal and social sharing.
-They create moments that guests photograph and post, extending reach beyond the physical event.
+Giant games work well for places that count on visual appeal and social sharing.
+They create moments guests want to photograph and share, reaching beyond the event itself.

-These events perform best when they feel casual rather than tournament-like.
-Over-structuring removes the low-pressure appeal that makes them work during happy hour.
+These events work best when they feel relaxed rather than competitive.
+Too much structure takes away the easygoing vibe that makes them popular during happy hour.

 Typical budget: $300–$1,000 initial investment